Sports in Dallas: Soccer (association football)

 The Dallas Tornado were a professional soccer team in the North American Soccer League from 1968 to 1981.
 The team and the league were founded by Dallas sports legend Lamar Hunt.
 The Tornado won the 1971 NASL championship.

 Lacrosse

 The Dallas Rattlers of Major League Lacrosse became the first professional lacrosse team to call the state of Texas home in November 2017 when the league announced its franchise from Rochester, New York would be relocating to Frisco and The Ford Center at The Star.
 The Rattlers were one of the six founding members of Major League Lacrosse.
 The league merged with the Premier Lacrosse League in 2020, and the Rattlers ceased to exist.

-Fort Worth, Texas is home to Panther City Lacrosse, a box lacrosse team in the National Lacrosse League.
-The team began in the 2021-22 season, and plays its home games at Dickies Arena.
-The franchise ceasing operations in 2024.
+Fort Worth, Texas was home to Panther City Lacrosse, a box lacrosse team in the National Lacrosse League.
+The team began in the 2021-22 season, and played its home games at Dickies Arena.
+The franchise ceased operations in 2024.